ahgroup/DSAIDE/inst/docsfordevelopers/documentation.md

 ##Contributing your Apps
 * The best way to add your apps to the DSAIDE package is if you fork the package from github, write your app, then send a pull request.
 * Alternatively, if you are not familiar with that approach, you can email me your new App files and I can manually integrate them.
+* If you plan to write and contribute new apps, maybe best if you contact me (ahandel@uga.edu) and we can discuss beforehand, will likely make for a smoother process.

 ##To build the DSAIDE package:
 * "by hand" edit the DESCRIPTION file to make sure it's up to date
-* Use the functions in the 'build' tab to test and build the package.
+* in RStudio, use the functions in the 'build' tab to test and build the package.
 * Run clean and rebuild, then build and reload using menu, or devtools::load_all()
-* Run the check
+* Run the check, fix any errors

-##To use package for users:
+##To use package:
 * install either from CRAN or github
 * for github install, install devtools package, load it
 * then run install_github("ahgroup/DSAIDE")